dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 [![Take our Survey](https://user-images.githubusercontent.com/5115571/100258223-a97ad300-2efb-11eb-9f57-2b5bc55055b8.png)](https://dotnetfoundation.org/about/survey?utm_source=dotnetfdn&utm_medium=newsletter)

 ### [.NET Foundation Speaker Directory](https://dotnetfoundation.org/community/speakers)
-The .NET Foundation has built a [speaker directory](https://dotnetfoundation.org/community/speakers) to discover and encourage speakers from around the world as well as provide mentors for new speakers.
-We invite you to [add yourself to the directory](https://dotnetfoundation.org/community/speakers), act as a mentor if you'd like, and contribute to building up the global list of community speakers.
+As part of the .NET Foundation's goals to help broaden the appeal of .NET, [we're proud to announce](https://dotnetfoundation.org/blog/2021/02/19/blog/posts/announcing-the-dot-net-foundation-speakers-directory) the launch of the .NET Foundation [speaker directory](https://dotnetfoundation.org/community/speakers).
+The goal of the directory is to help people discover and encourage speakers from around the world as well as to provide mentors for new speakers.
+If you're looking for a speaker for your upcoming user group or event, you can find speakers that match your needs.

 ## .NET Foundation Project Updates